-In data analytics, clustering is a fundamental problem concerned with partitioning a given dataset into useful groups (called \emph{clusters}) according to their relative similarity.
-Clustering algorithms attempt to partition a set of data instances (characterised by some \emph{features}), into different clusters such that the member instances of any given cluster are akin to each other and are different from the members of the other clusters.
+In data analytics, clustering is a fundamental technique concerned with partitioning a given dataset into useful groups (called \emph{clusters}) according to the relative similarity among the data instances.
+Clustering algorithms attempt to partition a set of data instances (characterized by some \emph{features}), into different clusters such that the member instances of any given cluster are akin to each other and are different from the members of the other clusters.
 Greater the similarity within a group and the dissimilarity between groups, better is the clustering obtained by a suitable algorithm.

 Clustering techniques are of extensive use and are hence being constantly investigated in statistics, machine learning, and pattern recognition.
-Clustering algorithms find applications in various fields such as economics, marketing, electronic design, space research, etc. For example, clustering has been used to group related documents for web browsing, by banks to cluster the previous transactions of clients to identify suspicious (possibly fraudulent) behaviour, for formulating effective marketing strategies by clustering customers with similar behaviour, in earthquake studies for identifying dangerous zones based on previous epicentre locations, and so on.
+Clustering algorithms find applications in various fields such as economics, marketing, electronic design, space research, etc. For example, clustering has been used to group related documents for web browsing \cite{broder1997syntactic,haveliwala2000scalable}, by banks to cluster the previous transactions of clients to identify suspicious (possibly fraudulent) behaviour \cite{sabau2012survey}, for formulating effective marketing strategies by clustering customers with similar behaviour \cite{chaturvedi1997feature}, in earthquake studies for identifying dangerous zones based on previous epicentre locations \cite{weatherill2009delineation,shelly2009precise,lei2010identify}, and so on.
 However, when we analyze such real-world data, we may encounter incomplete data where some features of some of the data instances are missing.
 For example, web documents may have some expired hyper-links.
-Such missingness may be due to a variety of reasons such as data input errors, inaccurate measurement, equipment malfunction or limitations, and measurement noise or data corruption, etc. This is known as unstructured missingness \cite{chan1972oldest, rubin1976inference}.
+Such missingness may be due to a variety of reasons such as data input errors, inaccurate measurement, equipment malfunction or limitations, and measurement noise or data corruption, etc. This is known as unstructured missingness \cite{chan1972oldest,rubin1976inference}.
 Alternatively, not all the features may be defined for all the data instances in the dataset.
 This is termed as structural missingness or absence of features \cite{chechik2008absent}.
-For example, credit-card details may not be defined for non-credit clients of a bank.
+For example, credit-card details may not be defined for non-credit card clients of a bank.